natesilva/jayschema/README.md

 Have you ever wanted to validate JSON data server-side?
 Maybe you have a JSON-based API, or are using a NoSQL database that stores JSON documents.

-You can use an [ORM](https://npmjs.org/browse/keyword/orm) for this, but that’s overkill if you only need validation.
+You can use an [ORM](https://npmjs.org/browse/keyword/orm), but that’s overkill if you only need validation.
 And ORMs are often tied to a single database backend.
 What if you store session data in Redis and permanent data in MongoDB?

 With **JaySchema** you create a rich JSON Schema describing your documents and then validate documents against it.
 You control the validation.
 It’s not tied to any database or backend.
 You get to use the really nice JSON Schema syntax (see the [official examples](http://json-schema.org/examples.html)), you get useful error messages, and it can even do some types of validation that aren’t supported by popular ORMs.